wandelbotsgmbh/wandelbots-js-react-components/README.md

 export type ConnectecMotionGroupRobotProps = {
-  connectedMotionGroup: ConnectedMotionGroup // The connected motion group from wandelbots-js getModel?: (modelFromController: string) => string // A function that returns the URL of the robot model isGhost?: boolean // Whether the robot should be displayed transparently } & GroupProps
+  connectedMotionGroup: ConnectedMotionGroup // The connected motion group from wandelbots-js getModel?: (modelFromController: string) => string // A function that returns the URL of the robot model transparentColor?: string // Whether the robot should be displayed transparently } & GroupProps
 ```